prebid/prebid.github.io/dev-docs/modules/userId.md

 });
 {% endhighlight %}

+### Lotame Panorama ID

+Lotame Panorama is a suite of data-enrichment solutions for digital advertising that empowers marketers, agencies, publishers and media companies to transform consumer personas into addressable audiences.
+At the heart of Lotame Panorama is the Panorama ID, a people-based identifier powered by deterministic and probabilistic data, available across the cookie-challenged web and all browsers.

+The Lotame privacy policy is at [https://www.lotame.com/about-lotame/privacy/](https://www.lotame.com/about-lotame/privacy/).

+Add it to your Prebid.js package with:

+{: .alert.alert-info :}
+gulp build --modules=lotamePanoramaId

+#### Lotame Panorama ID Configuration

+The Lotame Panorama ID module does not require any configuration parameters.
+It should work as-is provided that bidders use it in their adapters.

+{: .alert.alert-info :}
+NOTE: For optimal performance, the Lotame Panorama Id module should be called at every opportunity.
+It is best not to use `params.storage` with this module as the module has its own optimal caching mechanism.

+#### Lotame Panorama ID Example

+{% highlight javascript %}
+pbjs.setConfig({
+    userSync: {
+        userIds: [{
+            name: "lotamePanoramaId",
+        }]
+    }
+});
+{% endhighlight %}

 ### Parrable ID

 The Parrable ID is a Full Device Identifier that can be used to identify a device across different browsers and webviews on a single device including browsers that have third party cookie restrictions.